MatteoCampinoti94/thetrove-downloader/README.md

 The program performs all GET requests without throttling or delay and with no disallowed paths as per the instructions at [thetrove.is/robots.txt](https://thetrove.is/robots.txt).

 However, please do take care to not overuse this utility and risk overwhelming their connection.
 Thank you.

+Root folders such as "/Books" are protected and cannot be downloaded without using the `--no-preserve-root` flag.